Stratum (linguistics): Adstratum

-An adstratum (plural: adstrata) or adstrate is a language that through its prestige is a source of lexical borrowings to another.
-Generally, the term is used about languages in particular geolinguistic or geopolitical contexts.
+An adstratum (plural: adstrata) or adstrate is a language that influences another language by virtue of geographic proximity, not by virtue of its relative prestige.
 For example, early in England's history, Old Norse served as an adstrate, contributing to the lexical structure of Old English.

-The phenomenon is less common today in standardized linguistic varieties and more common in colloquial forms of speech since modern nations tend to favour one single linguistic variety (often corresponding to the dialect of the capital and other important regions) over others.
+The phenomenon is less common today in standardized linguistic varieties and more common in colloquial forms of speech.
+Modern nations tend to favour a single linguistic variety, often corresponding to the dialect of the capital and other important regions, over others.

 In India, where dozens of languages are widespread, many languages could be said to share an adstratal relationship, but Hindi is certainly a dominant adstrate in North India.

-A different example would be the sociolinguistic situation in Belgium, where the French and Dutch languages have roughly the same status, and could justifiably be called adstrates to each other having each one provided a large set of lexical specifications to the other.
+A different example would be the sociolinguistic situation in Belgium, where the French and Dutch languages have roughly the same status.
+They could justifiably be called adstrates to each other as each has provided a large set of lexical specifications to the other.

-The term adstratum is also used to identify systematic influences or a layer of borrowings in a given language from another language independently of whether the two languages continue coexisting as separate entities.
-Many modern languages have an appreciable adstratum from English due to the cultural influence and economic preponderance of the United States on international markets and previously colonization by the British Empire which made English a global lingua franca.
-The Greek and Latin coinages adopted by European languages (including English and now languages worldwide) to describe scientific topics (sociology, medicine, anatomy, biology, all the '-logy' words, etc.) are also justifiably called adstrata.
-Another example is found in Spanish and Portuguese, which contain a heavy Semitic (particularly Arabic) adstratum; and Yiddish, which is a linguistic variety of High German with adstrata from Hebrew and Aramaic, mostly in the sphere of religion, and Slavic languages, by reason of the geopolitical contexts Yiddish speaking villages lived through for centuries before disappearing during the Holocaust.
+The term adstratum is also used to identify systematic influences or a layer of borrowings in a given language from another language, independently of whether the two languages continue coexisting as separate entities.
+Many modern languages have an appreciable adstratum from English, due both to the cultural influence and economic preponderance of the United States on international markets, and the earlier colonization by the British Empire that made English a global lingua franca.
+The Greek and Latin coinages adopted by European languages, including English and now languages worldwide, to describe scientific topics, sociology, medicine, anatomy, biology, all the '-logy' words, etc., are also justifiably called adstrata.

+Another example is found in Spanish and Portuguese, which contain a heavy Semitic, particularly Arabic, adstratum.
+Yiddish is a linguistic variety of High German with adstrata from Hebrew and Aramaic, mostly in the sphere of religion.
+Slavic languages were linked geographically to Yiddish-speaking villages in Eastern Europe for centuries up until the Holocaust.

+Swahili, spoken in East Africa, has a large amount of Arabic influence, with Arabic loanwords comprising a large part of its vocabulary due to centuries of trade and cultural exchange between Arab merchants and East African communities.
+It is estimated that 40% of the language's vocabulary is derived from Arabic loanwords.